dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 3. Turn on the Wi-Fi range extender

-4. Turn on the Wi-Fi on your mobile device and connect to the Wi-Fi network named Phantom-xxxxxx (where xxxxxx is your range extender’s SSID number)
+4. Turn on the Wi-Fi on your mobile device and connect to the Wi-Fi network of Phantom-xxxxxx (where xxxxxx is your range extender’s SSID number)

 5. Now you start using FPV View app.

-### 5.Enjoy the FPV View
+### 5.Check the result of FPV View
 If you can see the live video stream in the app, congratulations!
 You can move on to the Part 2 of the tutorial now:
 ![runAppScreenShot](https://github.com/dji-sdk/Mobile-SDK-Tutorial/raw/master/Android-FPVDemo/en/images/runAppScreenShot.png)

-### 6.Go to Next Tutorial
+### 6.Where to Go From Here?

 You can download the demo project for this tutorial from here: <https://github.com/DJI-Mobile-SDK/Android-FPVDemo-Part1.git>